Gerardbulky/Innergardssalongen/README.md

 This site is hosted on github workspace by using the following processes.

 AT THE DEVELOPEMENT PROCESS
-* I used git init to initialise an empty git repository.
-* git add "index.html" to link the index files to the git repository.
-* git commit -m "Initial commit" as my commit command.
-* I ran git status to view the files.
+* git status is run to view the files.
-* git add . if there are more than one files to be added.
+* git add . the full stop is used if there are more than one files to be added.
-* git commit -m "Index,css and other pages" .
+* git commit -m "Index,css and other pages" index,css and other pages are used as my commit command
-* run git status to see if everything has been committed and then you need to push the code into the repository.
-* copy and
+* git push original master. used to push the file to github.
+* open github,choose the repository,click on settings,scroll down to github pages and select Master branch as the publishing source.
+* here is a [link](https://github.com/gerardambe/Innergardssalongen) to the github and a link to the [website](https://gerardambe.github.io/Innergardssalongen/)

 ## CREDIT